rutherford-nj/www.rutherfordboronj.com/farmers-market/index.md

 *Please note: On Wednesdays, the market begins its closure at 4:00.
 Patrons will be able to complete their shopping for a few minutes past 4:00.
 Wednesdays in September, Park Avenue closes to vehicles at 5:00 for Dining Out Rutherford, please plan your trip to accordingly.
 The market season concludes 10/29/2022

-**Please note:** On Wednesdays, Park Avenue will close to vehicles at 4:00 pm for “Dining Out Rutherford.”
-Please plan your visit accordingly.

 The Rutherford Farmer’s Market is returning for its 25th season.
 The market is sponsored by the Borough of Rutherford.
 The governing body welcomes the opportunity to support regional farmers by allowing them to market quality products in our downtown area.

 Vendors for this year include:

 • Sy Grisconis Farm – Fresh produce

-• Dr. Pickle – Pickles and brine cured products – Wednesdays

 Check back regularly as vendors are added!